 - The VPN hub must act as a relay.
 For example, traffic must pass through the VPN hub to the target CloudGen Firewall.

-- The VPN hub must be configured as the SD-WAN master.
+- The VPN hub must be configured as the SD-WAN primary.

-- The remote firewalls must be configured as SD-WAN slaves.
+- The remote firewalls must be configured as SD-WAN secondaries.

 - The source CloudGen Firewall must be able to reach the public IP address of the target CloudGen Firewall.
 If multiple VPN listening IP addresses are present, the first IP address from the list is chosen.